-In 1598, a French tailor was convicted of luring in, torturing, and slitting the throats of his victims before cooking them and eating them for supper.
+In the 1500s, a French tailor was convicted of luring in, torturing, and slaying his victims before cooking and eating them for supper.
 He was also accused of turning into a werewolf to terrorize the town by night.
-Although there was no exact victim count, he was believed to have killed dozens.
+Although there was no exact victim count, he was believed to have slain dozens.

 As the story goes, the tailor made no attempt to defend himself - instead, he cursed until his last breath when he was burned at the stake.
 The court was apparently so shocked by his evil acts that the court documents were burned as well.

 Peter Stubbe Claimed He Was A Werewolf Serial Killer In 1589

 Peter Stubbe was one of many self-confessed werewolves.
 In 1589, he claimed that his wolfskin belt allowed him to transform - and he also said he had slain over a dozen victims.
 As one story went, the devil "transformed [him] into the likeness of a greedy, devouring wolf, strong and mighty, with eyes great and large, which in the night sparkled like unto brands of fire, a mouth great and wide, with most sharp and cruel teeth, a huge body and mighty paws."

 Stubbe's tale should be taken with a large grain of salt: he confessed after prolonged torture.
 He was ultimately decapitated on Halloween 1589, and his body was burned at the stake.

 In 1685, The Mayor Became 'The Wolf Of Ansbach'